-Inquiries, Conversions, and Trivia
+Make Inquiries, Get Conversions, and Ask Trivia

-Just behind music playback the most popular thing around the office is asking Alexa questions.
+Just behind music playback, the most popular thing around the office is asking Alexa questions.
 You can query Alexa on a broad range of topics and she’ll either give you a direct response or, if the inquiry is not part of her database, she’ll (just like Siri) give you the search results for what you asked about.
 Here are a few of the useful things you can ask Alexa:

 Alexa, what’s the news today?

-Alexa, what time is it [add “in [city/state/country]” for the time somewhere else in the world]
+Alexa, what time is it in [city/state/country]?

 Alexa, Wikipedia [topic] (you’ll get a brief summary and then a link to the full Wikipedia entry in then Alexa app)

-Alexa, how do you spell [word]
+Alexa, how do you spell [word]?

-Alexa, how many cups are in a gallon? (this, and other straight forward conversion questions, are easy for Alexa)
+Alexa, how many cups are in a gallon?
+(This, and other straight forward conversion questions, are easy for Alexa)

-Shopping and To-Do Lists
+Make Shopping and To-Do Lists